Arpae-it/Rshortener/README.md

- A simple solution written in R and deployed as a Shiny application to make url shortners for your organizations.
+ A simple solution written in R and deployed as a Shiny application to make url shorteners for your organizations.
       The only thing to do is to create a Google Sheet and edit it as the provided example at: https://docs.google.com/spreadsheets/d/1DFNJmrY92HQb7hFM-7ONC0tVvu0nRIfP-jPodO_hxpc
       Edit app.R in order to point to the new Google Sheet by replacing this line: